-- Perch: A small piece of balsa wood or similar craft wood, a twig or any other fairly straight item will work, even an unsharpened pencil.
+A small piece of balsa wood or similar craft wood, a twig, or any other fairly straight item will work, even an unsharpened pencil.
 Avoid plastic materials that won't provide suitable traction for hummingbird feet, and be sure the perch is roughly the same diameter as a pencil for the most comfort for perching hummers.

-- Thin Wire: Thinner, more pliable wire is great for weaving decorative accents onto your swing, and will help provide more stability to the swing's structure.
-Avoid the very thinnest wires that will break easily, but choose wire that is easy to twist and coil.
+Thinner, more pliable wire is great for weaving decorative accents onto your swing and will help provide more stability to the swing's structure.
+Avoid the very thinnest wires that will break easily, but choose a wire that is easy to twist and coil into fun shapes.

-- Decorative Accents: Beads, ribbons, small silk flowers, dangling crystals and other colorful accents are great options for decorating a hummingbird swing.
+Beads, ribbons, small silk flowers, dangling crystals, and other colorful accents are great options for decorating a hummingbird swing.
 Red and pink hues will be most attractive to hummingbirds, but any colorful or sparkly accent will help catch these birds' notice and attract them to the yard.

-In addition to these items, you will also need wire snips, pliers and a file or sandpaper to build your swing.
+In addition to these items, you will also need wire snips or cutters, pliers, and a file or sandpaper to build your swing.